 One best example of how a brand nailed even a negative USP right is the following ad from Avis.
 A few years ago, Avis was voted as the second-best car rental company.
-Surprisingly, they used it to their advantage and here’s how:
+Surprisingly, they used it to their advantage, and here’s how:

 Copywriting must always be conversational if you want to keep your audience engaged.
 While it may be tempting to position your brand as highly intellectual and academic, you’re likely to shut out your audience, if you do so.

-A huge majority of the people today aren’t the comfortable reading jargon-filled, academic style of writing.
+A huge majority of the people today aren’t comfortable reading jargon-filled, academic style of writing.
 Instead, they prefer simpler language that reflects regular day-to-day conversations.